-Other fall response do’s and don’ts include:
+Fall response do’s and don’ts include:

-- – “Get going.
-Don’t stand around discussing what to do.
+“Get going.“ Don’t stand around discussing what to do.

-- – Stick to your plan.
+Stick to Your Plan.
 Now is not the time to try out new techniques.

-- – Have your rescue gear easily accessible.
+Ensure Your Rescue Gear Is Easily Accessible.
 Do not consider ascending and starting your shift without your safety gear on your person, and any required backup gear at its pre-set location.

-- – Work smoothly.
+Work Smoothly.
 We accomplish a rescue quickly not by going fast, but by maximizing efficiency.
 Take your time and think through every move.
 If you rush, you could make time-consuming or even deadly mistakes.